-So, those are our 8 lead magnet ideas that I (or our agency) have used with amazing affects.
+So, those are our 8 lead magnet ideas that I (or our agency) have used with amazing effects.

-Any of these ideas can work for you, as long as your lead magnet is highly focussed on your target market’s needs, packed full with value and doesn’t promise the world to your prospects.
+Any of these ideas can work for you, as long as your lead magnet is highly focused on your target market’s needs, packed full of value and doesn’t promise the world to your prospects.

 The more value that you’re able to add to your lead magnet, the better your leads will perform after they’ve consumed your gated content.
 Your aim should be to make them think, ‘if this is what I get for free, imagine what the paid service is like!’.